Timber Wall Panel Installation Guide

 Before You Start

-Before installing your flexible wall panels, take a few minutes to check your materials, confirm quantities and plan your layout properly.
+Before installing your flexible wall panels, check your materials, confirm quantities and plan your layout properly.

 • Check all panels before fixing them in place